PuEnjoy/Learn-Assembly-FU/lecture01.md

  ```
 We can populate the space after the `_start` lable with whatever instructions we want.
  - [**Task02**]()**:** Try writing some functionality using the instructions from the previous lecture.
+(Use the [Make](#make) guide to run it.)

 So now that we have some *hopefully* working code, we want to execute it.
 Well, that is easier said than done.
 Before we learn how to run assembly code, you should know that your programm will most definitely crash.
 Even if your code has no errors and can be assembled, it will execute your instructions and then crash due to a `Segmentation fault`.

-This error message really does not tell you much and especially when you are used to interpreted languages like Python, it will not get you any closed to fixing the error.
-We have to properly exit the program.
+This error message really does not tell you much and especially when you are used to interpreted languages like Python, it will not get you any closer to fixing the error.

+The issue is that we have to properly exit the program.
 It sounds very trival but most developers can probably go through life without ever specifically exiting their programs.
 So how do we exit the program?
 Simple, we tell the operating system to do it for us.

 ### Syscalls - sys_exit
 To tell the OS to do something for us, we need to use System Calls.
 For those of you that have already attended the Operatingsystems and Compuer Networks lecture (OSCN), this should sound very familiar. *If not, read through the [Operating Systems refresher]() lecture.* We remember that our operating system is split into three protection rings.